dokoto/crosswalk-cookies/README.md

 Cordova Cookies Plugin
 =======

 Cordova plugin that allows you to clear cookies of the webview.
+This plugin is a fork of https://github.com/bez4pieci/Phonegap-Cookies-Plugin.git

 ## Installation